-Using observatory technology to improve eye surgeryFebruary 24th, 2014 in Ophthalmology /
+Using observatory technology to improve eye surgeryFebruary 24, 2014 in Medicine & Health / Ophthalmology

 Physicians in the Netherlands have turned to expertise from a planet-hunting telescope to steady their surgical microscope and save the sight of people threatened by blindness.